 The GI Bill provides incredible education benefits for eligible Guard Soldiers.
-If you qualify, you could earn a monthly expense allowance of up to $375 - totaling over $13,500 in a four-year period.
-And if you qualify for the Army National Guard Kicker, you’ll earn even more.
+If you qualify, you could earn a monthly expense allowance.
+Payment Rates can be found on the VA website.
 Best of all, this money is sent directly to you (not to your school) to spend on books, supplies - anything you want.

 Most of these benefits can be used to pay for a college degree, a trade or apprenticeship program, and many other training or professional licensing programs.
 And some benefits may be transferable to dependents.